6 Reasons to Have the Exit Conversation with Those Around You

 If after some soul searching you come to the conclusion that you want to spend less time working and more time doing other things.
 To take a lesser role in your business, you are going to have to give some thought to how much responsibility you are looking to give up in a possible future exit.

-If you find that you are being overworked because you have too much responsibility to the point where it is not helping the business grow, a conversation about your exit strategy and the steps to combat the burnout becomes more and more necessary.
+If you find that you are overworking because you have too much responsibility to the point where it is not helping the business grow, a conversation about your exit strategy and the steps to combat the burnout becomes more and more necessary.

 Struggling to Grow

 So when are you going to start having the exit strategy conversation?
-Put in the necessary pieces where you are no longer the essential component of the business’ success?.
+Put in the necessary pieces where you are no longer the essential component of the business’s success.
 At the very least, having just a conversation to explore the different options that are available will get the ball rolling.